deibit/cansina/README.md

 The app is far from being finished, probably is poorly coded and I wouldn't recommend it to use in a serious pentesting session.

+Lists from: wfuzz, fuzzdb and DirBuster are included in this repository for convenience but are not part of the project.
+You can use whatever list you want.

 Feature requests and comments are welcome.